-The Sprite[®] can be controlled from a Programmable Logic Controller using "dry contacts" like a push button, or voltage output.
+The Sprite[®] can be controlled from a Programmable Logic Controller using relay "dry contacts" or a voltage output.

 The sinking output above is the preferred method if dry contacts are not available.

 The Sprite[®] has an internal 10K pullup so the Sourcing output requires a low resistance from Output to Common to pull the Sprite's internal voltage down to a "LOW".
 The 1K shown is an example and can vary depending on the +V voltage.
 Consider the Watt rating of the resistor.